• Skip to primary navigation

 A tight calf muscle restricts ankle dorsiflexion motion.
 Ankle dorsiflexion is the bending movement of the ankle that brings the top of the foot closer to the shin.

-When the foot is on the ground, this motion happens when the lower leg travels over the foot.
+If the foot is on the ground, this motion happens when the lower leg travels over the foot.

 Flexibility improves with regular stretching.
 An example of a stretching exercise for the calf is the standing wall stretch.

-Calf Stretching for Flexibility
+See also: Better Calf Stretching for Flat Feet

 Foot Muscle Weakness